Maczilla/Maczilla.github.io/README.md

 **IPTV Channels** from iptv-org can be changed to your iptv provider.

-**How setup youtube account** To get all your playlists visible on SnowFlix: https://www.linuxbabe.com/raspberry-pi/kodi-youtube
+**How setup Youtube Account with Api** To get all your playlists visible and watch without ads.: https://www.linuxbabe.com/raspberry-pi/kodi-youtube